rxdt/tankgame-rxdt/README.md

 #### Secret Code
 Green Zombie 1 Easter Egg `W W S S A D A D B A`<br>
 Red Zombie 2 Easter Egg `↑ ↑ ↓ ↓ ← → ← → B A`
+#### Start Game
+The zombies will start off facing each other.
+This required extra attention to setting angles and directions for each zombie and bullets.
+#### End Game Panel
+Once a zombie has lost three lives the end game panel will show the two zombies with the loser in a woeful state.